ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 Upon promotion, the read-only replica terminates its connection to the leader and becomes a stand-alone {{site.data.keyword.databases-for-postgresql}} deployment.
 The deployment can start accepting and executing read and write operations, backups are enabled, and it is issued its own admin user.
 A new data member is added so the deployment becomes a cluster with two data members.
 This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.

-When promoting a read-only replica, you have the option to skip the initial backup that would normally be taken upon promotion.
+When you promote a read-only replica, you can skip the initial backup that would normally be taken upon promotion.
 Skipping the initial backup means that your replica becomes available more quickly, but there is no immediate backup available.
 You can start an on-demand backup once the promotion process is complete.

 Once a read-only replica is promoted to an independent deployment, it is not possible to revert it back to a read-only replica or have it rejoin a leader.

-To promote through the CLI, use the [cdb read-replica-promote](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#read-replica-promote) command.
+To promote through the CLI, use the [`cdb read-replica-promote`](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#read-replica-promote) command.
 ```
 ibmcloud cdb read-replica-promote <deployment name>
 ```

-To promote through the API, send a PATCH to the [/deployments/{id}/remotes](https://cloud.ibm.com/apidocs/cloud-databases-api#modify-read-only-replication-on-a-deployment) endpoint.
+To promote through the API, send a PATCH to the [`/deployments/{id}/remotes`](https://cloud.ibm.com/apidocs/cloud-databases-api#modify-read-only-replication-on-a-deployment) endpoint.
 Setting the leader to the empty string is what initializes the promotion.
 ```
 curl -X PATCH \
   https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/remotes \